packagist/private-packagist-docs/docs/self-hosted/bitbucket-server-oauth1-integration-setup.md

 ![Packagist Form](/Resources/public/img/docs/integration-setup/self-hosted/bitbucket-server-oauth1-02-packagist-form.png)

 ## Configure Application link
 Click on the link to setup an Application Link on Bitbucket Data Center / Server.
-You will need the "Client Id" and the "Public Key" shown in the form.
+You will need the _Client Id_ and the _Public Key_ shown in the form.

 ![Bitbucket Data Center / Server Configure Application Link](/Resources/public/img/docs/integration-setup/bitbucket-server-oauth1-03-bitbucket-configure-application-link.png)

 For Bitbucket Data Center versions 7.21 and newer, select "Atlassian product" and not "External application" to be able to set up an OAuth1 link.

 After you hit the button to create a new Application Link a configuration window may appear.
-If it does, verify that the url matches your Private Packagist URL and hit "Continue", otherwise skip this step.
+If it does, verify that the url matches your Private Packagist URL and hit _Continue_, otherwise skip this step.

 ![Bitbucket Data Center / Server Invalid Url](/Resources/public/img/docs/integration-setup/bitbucket-server-oauth1-04-bitbucket-invalid-url.png)

-Now setup a "Generic Application".
-The only field required is the "Application Name".
+Now setup a _Generic Application_.
+The only field required is the _Application Name_.
 Submit the form to finish creating the Application Link.

 ![Bitbucket Data Center / Server Setup Link](/Resources/public/img/docs/integration-setup/bitbucket-server-oauth1-05-bitbucket-setup-link.png)